irenicaa/go-algorithms/README.md

     - search for the maximal item in a slice
     - [linear search](https://en.wikipedia.org/wiki/Linear_search)
     - [binary search](https://en.wikipedia.org/wiki/Binary_search_algorithm)
-  - filter out the non-unique items in a slice:
+  - filtering out the non-unique items in a slice:
     - universal
     - in a sorted slice only
     - via a set (a data structure); i.e., in a slice containing hashable items only